$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: Introduction

 \section{Introduction}

-The complex analytic $L$-function of an automorphic representation $\pi$ on a reductive group over a number field $F$ lies at the heart of the Langlands program, and the relationship between its analytic properties, namely the order of vanishing at critical points, and the arithmetic of the conjecturally attached $p$-adic representation $V_{\pi}$ of the absolute Galois group $\mathrm{G}_F$ is the content of the famous Bloch-Kato conjectures.
+The complex analytic $L$-function of an algebraic cuspidal automorphic representation $\pi$ on a reductive group over a number field $F$ lies at the heart of the Langlands program, and the relationship between its analytic properties, namely the order of vanishing at critical points, and the arithmetic of the conjecturally attached $p$-adic representation $V_{\pi}$ of the absolute Galois group $\mathrm{G}_F$ is the content of the famous Bloch-Kato conjectures.
 Iwasawa theory, in turn, seeks to relate the arithmetic of the restriction of $V_{\pi}$ to the $p$-adic cyclotomic extension of $F$, and the behavior of the $p$-adic analytic $L$-function $L_p(\pi,s)$ of $\pi$.
 The existence of $p$-adic $L$-functions for automorphic representations and families thereof is a challenging problem in itself, but even when they have been constructed, properties such as the location of their zeros and orders of vanishing have remained poorly understood.

 To ensure good analytic properties in the cyclotomic variable $s$, $L_p(\pi,s)$ contains extra interpolation factors which can possibly vanish at a critical integer.
-Such zeros, called trivial, were first considered for an elliptic curve $E$ over $\mathbb{Q}$ in the seminal work of Mazur, Tate and Teitelbaum \cite{mazur-tate-teitelbaum}.
+Such zeros, called trivial, were first considered for an elliptic curve $E$ over $\Q$ in the seminal work of Mazur, Tate and Teitelbaum \cite{mazur-tate-teitelbaum}.
 If $E$ has split multiplicative reduction at $p$, the $p$-adic $L$-function $L_p(E,s)$ has a trivial zero at $s=1$ and it was conjectured, and later proven by Greenberg and Stevens \cite{greenberg-stevens}, that

 where $\Omega_{E}$ is the real period of $E$ and $\mathscr{L}(E)=\tfrac{\log_p q_{E}}{\ord_p q_{E}}$ is the so-called $\mathscr{L}$-invariant, $q_{E}$ being the Tate period of $E$.
-While trivial zeros of $p$-adic $L$-functions and their $\mathscr{L}$-invariants were considered by Mazur, Tate and Teitelbaum in their quest to formulate a $p$-adic analogue of the Birch and Swinnerton-Dyer conjecture, recent work of Bhargava, Skinner and Zhang \cite{bhargava-skinner-zhang} showing that the classical Birch and Swinnerton-Dyer conjecture holds on average for elliptic curves over $\Q$, relies crucially on $p$-adic $L$-functions and the Iwasawa main conjecture.
-In the context of geometric Galois representations the following more general, but somewhat vague, trivial zero conjecture springs from various places in the literature and is part of the ``folklore''.
+While trivial zeros of $p$-adic $L$-functions and their $\mathscr{L}$-invariants were considered by Mazur, Tate and Teitelbaum in their quest to formulate a $p$-adic analogue of the Birch and Swinnerton-Dyer conjecture, various recent works on the Bloch-Kato conjecture rely crucially on $p$-adic $L$-functions and the Iwasawa main conjecture.
+In the context of geometric Galois representations the following more general, albeit somewhat vague, trivial zero conjecture springs from various places in the literature and is part of the ``folklore''.